vladoyoung/portfolio/src/content/sections/timeline.md

   - title: "Growing, Growing, Growing"
     duration: "2023 and beyond"
     emoji: "🧪"
-    content: "You can't be a developer and not improve every day.
-My plans include career and personal growth and potentially starting my own web agency down the road.
+    content: "Continuous improvement is essential for developers.
+My intention is to prioritize both my career and personal development in the upcoming years.
+I have an open mind and curiosity for a wide range of topics, even those that might not seem immediately useful!
 Let's see what the future brings!"
 ---